 Firms are increasingly relying on new contract relationships to perform important functions.
 While this trend began in the 1980s and 1990s, they continue today-firms are using fewer occupations (Bloom, Guo, and Lucking, 2019; Handwerker, 2020), a sign of increased outsourcing and subcontracting.
-Outsourcing reduces outsourced workers' wages and increases inequality.1 After being outsourced, low-wage workers end up in firms which pay less.
+Outsourcing reduces outsourced workers' wages and increases inequality.
+After being outsourcing, low-wage workers end up in firms which pay less.
 (Goldschmidt and Schmieder, 2017) But what happens to workers who remain in outsourcing firms?
-If firms are sharing profits with workers, outsourcing has increased profits and decreased the number of workers.
+If firms are sharing profits with workers, outsourcing has increased profits rents and decreased the number of workers.
 This means that remainers' wages could increase.
 How might that affect inequality?
 If remaining workers are high-wage, outsourcing would further increase income inequality-the outsourced are poor and get poorer, and the remainers are rich and get richer.
-Thus, the effect of outsourcing on wage inequality depends on the effect on both outsourced workers and workers who remain in the firm.
+In order to understand the total impact of outsourcing on inequality, it is important to understand not just what happens to the outsourced, but remaining workers as well.

 As discussed by Coase (1937), outsourcing is a "make-or-buy" decision.
 If a firm wants to have their offices cleaned, they have two options.
 The first is to hire cleaners-producing in-house.
 The second is to buy from the market-hire a separate firm to provide cleaners.
 Firms which produce in-house are responsible for "information flow, incentives, monitoring, and performance evaluation" (Klein, 2005), meaning that in-house production is potentially costly.
 When buying from the market, the firm must negotiate contracts, pay transaction costs (Williamson, 1979) and the agreed-upon price for a given service.
 Firms will decide to purchase from the market when those transaction costs are low, or the incentive and monitoring costs are high.
-Changes in technology (Abramovsky and Griffith, 2005; Bergeaud et al., 2021), law (MacLeod and Nakavachara, 2006), or wages of contracted labor (Dustmann, Fitzenberger, et al., 2014) can make market transactions technically feasible or less expensive relative to in-house production.
+Changes in technology (Abramovsky and Griffith, 2005; Bergeaud et al., 2021), law (MacLeod and Nakavachara, 2006), or collective bargaining agreements (Dustmann, Fitzenberger, et al., 2014) can make market transactions technically feasible or less expensive relative to in-house production.
 As a result of these changes, some firms outsource-remove an in-house service or product and purchase it from the market.
 Moreover, any job can be outsourced.

-1There is some evidence of cross-country variation-see Dorn, Schmieder, and Spletzer (2018).
+&lt;sup>1There is some evidence of cross-country variation-see Dorn, Schmieder, and Spletzer (2018).

-Previous work has focused on the effect of outsourcing on outsourced workers.
-(Dube and Kaplan, 2010; Drenik et al., 2021) This paper expands the investigation into the effect of outsourcing to examine the effects of outsourcing on another group-non-outsourced workers who are still employed by the firm.
+Previous work has focused on the effect of outsourcing on outsourced workers (Dube and Kaplan, 2010; Drenik et al., 2021).
+In this paper, I expand the investigation to examine the effects of outsourcing on another group-non-outsourced workers in the firm.
 How might outsourcing impact these remainers?
 Under perfect competition, remainers should not be affected by outsourcing, because their wage is their marginal product.
-However, if firms are sharing profits with workers (i.e. rent sharing), outsourcing could increase remainers' wages because there are more rents to share and fewer workers to share them with.
+However, if firms are sharing profits with workers (i.e. rent sharing), outsourcing could increase remainers' wages.
+There are more rents to share and fewer workers to share them with.
 I outline a conceptual framework which explores the predicted effects of outsourcing on remainers under several rent sharing models.
 Models of intra-firm bargaining (Stole and Zwiebel, 1996; Cahuc, Marque, and Wasmer, 2008; Jäger and Heining, 2019), insider-outsider relations (Lindbeck and Snower, 1986; Lindbeck and Snower, 2001; Dolado and Bentolila, 1992), and union-mediated outsourcing (Frandsen, 2012) all suggest remainers' wages would increase.
-Each of these models also has specific predictions about how different groups of remainers would be affected by outsourcing.
-By testing these predictions, it is possible to adjudicate between different wage setting models.
+Each of these models also has specific predictions about whether some remainers, it is possible to adjudicate between different wage setting models.